brianhigh/WA_Snowfall_Analysis_SWE_Antigravity_ClaudeSonnet-45/prompt.md

   - In ggplot(), in geom_line() and geom_point(), use linewidth for the line plot instead of size to avoid the warning about deprecated syntax.
 - Compare snowfall in strong vs weak intensities for both La Niña and El Niño years and show percentage snowfall difference from neutral years by site in a new bar plot.
 - Save the Walkthough.md as README.md in Markdown format.

+NOTE: The LLM was not able to complete the analysis successfully on the first try.
+It needed to be guided to fix a site number:

+"Are you sure SNOTEL 1109 is Wells Creek?
+Shouldn't it be 909?"

+After this, the LLM was able to complete the analysis successfully.